DavidFluck/xdpfilter/README.md

 I definitely want to improve error handling.
 Admittedly, I'm making certain happy-path assumptions in spots, which are absolutely not guaranteed to be happy paths.

-I also do not necessarily trust all of my memory lifetime management (but I tend not to trust my fallible human ability to 100% correctly manipulate pointers anyway).
+I don't necessarily trust all of my memory lifetime management (but I tend not to trust my fallible human ability to 100% correctly manipulate pointers anyway).
 Given the timeboxed nature of things, though, I would definitely want to look at memory use and memory lifetime more closely, especially considering that this is written in C and improper memory management can lead to severe security problems (remote code execution, etc.).

 The bit where I have to make "ghost entries" in the `curr`ent hash table so rate calculations succeed feels kind of gross, but I haven't come up with anything better yet.
 I was hoping to avoid iterating through one of the hash tables for each swap, as that increases time complexity, but I painted myself into a corner somewhat with my "swap the hash table pointers" strategy.